cksystemsteaching/selfie/README.md

 > Separation of concerns

 Looking back at how we implemented scanning of integer literals and computing their numerical value, there is one important thing that we could have done differently.
 We could have combined scanning characters and computing values into one procedure, thereby removing the need for allocating memory to store the scanned sequence of characters.
 That would be a pure implementation of a finite state machine.

 Why did we not do that?
 There are two reasons.
 Firstly, it enables *separation of concerns* by allowing us to keep scanning characters and computing values separate in the code.
 Secondly, it provides a clean way for dealing with *big integers* that require more than 32 bits.
 Those cannot easily be loaded into CPU registers and are therefore better stored as is in the data segment of memory.
 Still having access to the scanned sequence of characters after scanning provides a convenient way to do that.
-We show how this is done when dealing with string literals.
+We show how when dealing with string literals.

 > Memory management is a real challenge